-Vietnamese food is some of my favorite in all of Southeast Asia, and the street food in particular is phenomenal.
-Honestly, if you're eating in a restaurant in Ho Chi Minh, your f*cking up.
+Just two words.
+Street.
+Food.
+Honestly, if you're eating in a restaurant in Ho Chi Minh, you're f*cking up.
 Street food is almost always better, cheaper, and a more authentic experience all around.

-There aren't really any dishes that are "better" than others but one you can't leave vietnam without having is Pho, which is similar to Japanese ramen.
+There aren't really any particular dishes that are "best" but one you can't leave Vietnam without having Pho, which is similar to Japanese ramen.
 The complexity of the broth and the texture of the handmade noodles is insane and can't be missed.

 Click here for a map of all my favorite restaurants and street food spots!

 8. LOCAL WET MARKET

-I'd be willing to bet that Ho Chi Minh City has the largest concentration of wet markets of any city in Southeast Asia.
+I'd be willing to bet that Ho Chi Minh City has the largest concentration of wet markets in Southeast Asia.
 I mean the sheer number of markets you can stumble on in this city is crazy.
 A great example of local life, go early in the morning and watch mothers negotiating for that night's dinner, or shopkeepers catching a late breakfast at a street food stall.

 Hours: All the wet markets start early, typically 6:00am and tend to shut down before 11:00am.

-Address: All over, One particularly awesome one is behind Binh Tay if you go around 7:00am.
+Address: All over, One particularly awesome one is behind Binh Tay if you go at 7:30am.

 9. Củ CHI TUNNELS

 This extensive network of underground tunnels criss-crosses the entire region and are what the Viet Cong used to attack American and South Vietnamese bases during the Tet offensive, as well as several other operations throughout the war.

 The 75-mile long tunnel complex is open to tourists brave enough to venture out, and you can even eat a meal similar to what someone living in the tunnel might have.
 If you are at all interested in the Vietnam war, I highly recommend visiting this area, as it will surprise and shock you, even after this description!

 Price: 100,000VD entrance fee (~$4.50 USD)